-Matthew is a fourth year physiotherapy student at Curtin University.
-Work and volunteer opportunities with Senses Australia, Muscular Dystrophy WA, Nulsen Disability Services and a range of organisations in Vietnam and Cambodia helped introduce Matthew to the therapy and services available to people living with disabilities.
-In particular, Matthew helped to build a community program between children with muscular dystrophy and Year 11 school students.
+Matthew volunteered with Senses Australia, Muscular Dystrophy WA, Nulsen Disability Services and a range of organisations in Vietnam and Cambodia.
+This helped to introduce Matthew to the therapy and services available to adults and children living with disabilities.

 Matthew also began working for Healthy Strides as our Volunteer Co-ordinator and helped to garner interest in the volunteer program as well as co-ordinate the sizeable volunteer base of tertiary students from Curtin University - inclusive of both the school of Physiotherapy and Occupational Therapy.

 During the fourth and final year of his Physiotherapy degree, Matthew’s knowledge and interest in paediatric therapy further developed through paediatric caseloads during five-week placements at Perth Children’s Hospital and Karratha Health Campus.